 “For the great service you have done my city, I will grant you the honor of returning Cardinal Second to its home,” he said in a way Alast could grasp.
 “You will also be the first to take these all the way across the World Floor.
 I wanted to be first, but Inguin here won’t let me ride them past the plain.”

 “For safety reasons,” Inguin argued.
-“You can be too trusting of the people beyond our borders.”
+“You can be too trusting of the folk beyond our borders.”
 He eyed Rob.
-“Personally, I would rather a few of our people take them.”
+“Personally, I would rather a few of our folk take them.”

 “Debts!”
 Quillig shouted.
 It seemed his madness came in spurts.
 “I can’t stand debts!
 I owe this man my life!”
 He walked over to Rob and embraced him.
 Then the old bergfolk patted Alast on the head like a haund pup.
 “I have no idea who this very little one is.”

-“Aha!”
-Quillig exclaimed when he found what he searched for: a seafoam-colored candy with a white swirl, made with fine salt.
+“Aha!” the Flush exclaimed when he found what he searched for: a seafoam-colored candy with a white swirl, made with fine salt.
 “Open.”
 Alast slowly opened his mouth.
 Quillig placed the candy on his tongue and squeezed the boy’s lips together.
 He waited.